MD Down Payment Assistance

 The Community Development Administration (CDA) Maryland Mortgage Program (MMP) is a loan program that we offer through the Maryland Department of Housing and Community Development.
 With MMP financing, you can choose between FHA and conventional financing.
 However the conventional financing requirements are more strict.
 There are three major benefits of this program:

 - For those who would like assistance with the down payment or closing costs, the program has two options.
-You could select a lower interest rate mortgage with a repayable, zero interest loan of $5,000 OR 3% of the sales price.
+You could select a lower interest rate mortgage with a repayable, zero interest loan of $5,000 OR 3%, 4%, or 5% of the loan amount.
 This money may be applied to your cash to close, and must be repaid when you move out or sell.
-Or, you can apply for a grant of 4% of the loan amount.
-More information at https://alexjaffe.com/grant and the grant program comes with a higher interest rate.

-- For those eligible for Conventional MMP financing, with credit scores about 680, you will be eligible for reduced mortgage insurance.
+- For those eligible for Conventional MMP financing, and incomes under 80% of area medial income ($112,400 in counties surrounding DC), you will be eligible for reduced mortgage insurance

 The minimum credit score for CDA FHA is 640.
-The minimum credit score for CDA conventional is 680.
+The minimum credit score for CDA conventional is ~700 (depends on automated underwriting).
 You don’t need to be a first time buyer to participate in this program, but you can’t own real estate at time of purchase.

 There are income limits to the program which are based on household size and household income.
 The limits are dependent on the county you are purchasing in.
-Sample income limits for the Maryland, DC Metro area are:
+Sample income limits for the Maryland, DC Metro area are $170,760 for a household of 1-2 or $199,220 for a household of 3+.

 The full list of income caps by county are found here: http://mmp.maryland.gov/Lenders/Pages/Income-and-Purchase-Limits.aspx